A Posteriori Error Estimation for the p-curl Problem: Numerical results

 The motivation for choosing this family of manufactured solutions originates from an exact analytical solution of Mayergoyz \cite{MikAE13} of the $p$-curl problem in 1D.
 In particular, it is known that the parameter $a=\frac{p-1}{p-2}$ for the 1D case and so $a\approx 1$ for large values of $p$.
 Moreover, it can be seen that as $a$ approaches $1$, the current density $j(r,t)$ has steeper gradients and converges pointwise to a discontinuous function.
 In fact for $t<1$, it can be checked that $j(r,t) \in W^{1,p}(\Omega)$ if and only if $a>2-\frac{1}{p}$.\footnote{Since $j_r \sim s^{a-2}$ where $s$ is the distance away from the front, $j_r \in L^p(\Omega) \Leftrightarrow p(a-2)+1>0$.} Thus, for $a$ close to $1$, we do not expect the FE approximation using N\'ed\'elec elements to be accurate, since its interpolation error requires $\nabla\times \boldsymbol u(r,t)=j(r,t)\hat{\boldsymbol z}$ to be at least a $W^{1,p}(\Omega)$ function \cite[Theorem 1.117]{ErnGue04}.
 For these reasons, we have focused on a case satisfying $a>2-\frac{1}{p}$.
 More specifically, we have fixed $a=3$, $p=25$, $\Delta t$=5e-4.

 The integration in time was computed numerically using the composite midpoint rule.
-Also note that, since the initial field $\bb u_0(\bb x)=\bb 0\in \Xh^{(k)}$, the initial error is identically zero.
+Also note that, since the initial field $\bb u_0(\bb x)=\bb 0\in \Xhz^{(k)}$, the initial error is identically zero.
 Moreover, recalling that first order N\'ed\'elec elements are element-wise divergence free, we omitted computing $\eta_d$ as it is identically zero.
+Finally, the boundary elements were refined to be sufficiently small such that the term $h_\partial^{\frac{2p}{p-2}}$ was negligible in the computation of $NC_2^2$.